Do Go On - 339 - The Island of Dr Moreau (with NICK MASON)

 So he gives zero fucks.

+sucks.
+None of this matters.
+I'm getting paid.
+Whatever.
 He's just fucking shit up.

-and his decisions are often dictated by laziness.
+wearing.
+And his decisions are often dictated by laziness.
+So for example, he says his character,

-He'd just be covered in white paint and that was mostly so that his body double could do
+covered in white paint.
+And that was mostly so that his body double could do most of the work.

-He would spend most of the day in his air-conditioned trailer while actors and extras sweltered in the tropical heat
+He would spend most of the day in his air-conditioned trailer

-in full make-up and heavy costumes.
+in full makeup and heavy costumes.

 It would take like three hours to get them in costume

-because they're like really full-on prosthetics,
+because they're like really full-on prosthetics.

-but then they'd sit around all day not sure
+But then they'd sit around all day,

-if they're actually going to get filmed.
+not sure if they're actually going to get filmed.

-and then they would just sit around.
+And then they would just sit around.

-they hated each other.
+They hated each other.

 They did not get along.

-And on one occasion, this resulted in the cast and crew
+And on one occasion, this resulted in the casting crew being kept waiting for hours,

-to come out of his respective trailer before the other.
+with each actor refusing to come out of his respective trailer before the other.

-And they're just listening at the door.
+And they're just listening at the door?

 Is he out?

-I'm not going out if he doesn't go out.
+I'm not going out of here.

 So that's fun.

-This is actually a glimpse into what it's like to go overseas
+There's actually a glimpse into what it's like to go overseas and tour with Jess and Matt.

-You're waiting at the Airbnb door.
+You're waiting at the end of B&B door.

 I'm like, come on, we've got to go.